relaxdiego/python-based-operator/README.md

 #### When Adding a Development Dependency

 ```
-echo 'foo' >> dev-requirements.in
+echo 'foo' >> src/dev-requirements.in
 make dependencies
 ```

-The `dev-requirements.txt` file should now be updated.
+The `src/dev-requirements.txt` file should now be updated and the `foo` package installed in your local machine.
 Make sure to commit both files to the repo to let your teammates know of the new dependency.

 ```
-git add dev-requirements.*
+git add src/dev-requirements.*
-git commit -m "Add foo to dev-requirements.txt"
+git commit -m "Add foo to src/dev-requirements.txt"
 git push origin
 ```

 #### When Adding a Runtime Dependency

-Add it to the `install_requires` argument of the `setup()` call.
+Add it to the `install_requires` argument of the `setup()` call in `src/setup.py`.
 For example:

 ```
 setup(